Welcome to NCTE's resources page. Select a topic below and find resources to help in the movement for transgender equality.

 Trans people may find voting to be an intimidating process for many reasons.
 This document lays out the issues that trans people may face when attempting to vote and ways to overcome those issues.

-Voting While Trans: Preparing for New Voter ID Laws (August 2012)
+Voting While Trans: Preparing for Voter ID Laws (October 2014)

 Regardless of whether you have ever had trouble voting in the past, new voter ID laws in dozens of states will make it harder for many trans people to vote.
 Learn about what you need to do to protect your right to vote.